- What do I need to know first?

 - Find copies of last year's tax returns and W2 forms.

 - Write down the reasons you fell behind or can not afford the mortgage.
 Be prepared to explain the events that led up to your financial problems.
 See our Sample Hardship Letter.
 You may want to ask for help to prepare the hardship letter.
-Get list of HUD-Certified Housing Counselors.
+Call 1-888-664-2569 to get a list of HUD-Certified Housing Counselors.

 - Find out how much your house is worth.
 You need to know this in order to sort out your options.
 Call a real estate broker and ask for a market analysis or broker price opinion.
 Many reputable real estate brokers will do this for free.
 If you can't get this, you can at least find out the tax value from your most recent tax bill or your town or city office.